MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 ### VDI

 - **Will the March 31 2024 date apply to users on VDI devices:** No, the June 30 2024 date applies to users on VDI devices.
+XXX REALLY THIS DATE FOR VDI STILL?